iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 OCR

 Optical Character Recognition (OCR) in these two note-taking apps has two parts.
-It has handwriting recognition and conversion and also text character recognition.
-You can search through your handwriting in both apps.
+It has handwriting recognition & conversion and also text character recognition.
+You can search through your handwriting in both apps, but only Notability highlights your search results.

-Notability supports 23 languages for OCR; Apple Notes supports your iPad’s language.
+Notability supports 23 languages for handwriting conversion; Apple Notes supports your iPad’s language.
 In Notability, you convert your handwriting to text in one tap.
-Apple Notes doesn’t convert your handwriting to text.
-You can search through your handwriting in both apps.
-They highlight the search results in your document, making them easy to find.
+Apple Notes doesn’t convert your handwriting at all.
+It lets you Copy as Text to paste the text.
+That makes handwriting conversion a two-step process in Apple Notes.

 OCR | Notability | Apple Notes |